morinoparty/MinecraftPluginManager/README.md

 # MinecraftPluginManager
-This is a plugin for manager some minecraft plugins. <br>
+This is a plugin for manager some minecraft plugins.

 ## License
 Written in 2024 by Nikomaru &emsp; No Rights Reserved. <br>